List of EastEnders characters introduced in 2015: Jade Masood

+She returns to Albert Square in January 2024, and tells Dean she does not believe Linda and is fed up of Shabnam fussing over her.
+Jade later befriends Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) and Avani Nandra-Hart (Aaliyah James).
+Jade finds a confidant in Jean Slater (Gillian Wright), who helps her organise an auction for a cystic fibrosis charity.
+Shabnam contacts Jade asking her to move to Pakistan with her.
+Dean is livid when he finds out and he begins tampering with Jade's medication so she will be too ill to go.
+He also books them a one-way trip to New York.

+At the auction, Dean secretly pulls out Jade's oxygen tube and she faints.
+At the hospital, Jean grows suspicious of Dean and though he tries to blame her for harming Jade, Jean tells Jade that her father is the one responsible for her poor health.
+Meanwhile, Dean is framed by Linda, Stacey Slater (Lacey Turner), Sharon Watts (Letitia Dean), Kathy Cotton (Gillian Taylforth), Denise Fox (Diane Parish) and Suki Panesar (Balvinder Sopal) for the murder of Keanu Taylor (Danny Walters).
+Jade informs the police of Dean's neglect regarding her medication.
+Dean later sends Jade a prison visiting order.
+Accompanied by Jean, Jade visits him in prison, where she tricks him into admitting that he was the one messing with her medication, thereby endangering her life.
+A furious Jade disowns Dean and tells him to rot in hell.
+After saying goodbye to Jean, Stacey, Nugget and Avani, Jade leaves to go to Pakistan with Shabnam.

 Following Jade's first appearance, in which Shirley sees her using a nebuliser, it was confirmed that EastEnders were pursuing a cystic fibrosis storyline, with the Cystic Fibrosis Trust confirming they were working with producers on the storyline.
 Oli Lewington, Engagement Director at the Trust, said that the organisation was "delighted that an often unseen condition like cystic fibrosis is finally getting the national recognition it deserves, and we're hugely grateful to the EastEnders team for helping to make it happen."

 Rosemary Kerr

 Dr Rosemary Kerr, played by Jessica Guise, appears in two episodes on 26 June and 8 October 2015.
 She treats Shabnam Masood (Rakhee Thakrar) in hospital after she is assaulted by a gang.
 She informs Shabnam that she is pregnant.
 She later treats Ian Beale (Adam Woodyatt) after he is hit by a car.

 Viewers took to Twitter saying that she looks like Ian's deceased daughter Lucy Beale (Hetti Bywater).